IIIF/website/source/technical-details.md

 One choice you'll need to make is what viewer you want to use for your IIIF resources on your own site.
 The choice breaks down into viewers that support only the Image API and deep zoom and viewers that support the Presentation API for displaying metadata and more than one image.
 When [looking for a viewer] to use consider whether it is an image viewer or a presentation manifest viewer.

 Viewers made to deep zoom an image include [OpenSeadragon][osd] and [Leaflet-IIIF][leaflet].
 Only the Image API needs to be implemented for a viewer of this kind to work.
-This kind of viewer is limited as it can only be used to view an image and cannot display metadata about your resources.
+This kind of viewer is limited as it can only be used to view a single image and cannot display metadata about your resources.
 This may be all that you need for your own site, though.

 To present a manifest consider viewers like [Mirador][mirador] and [UniversalViewer][uv].
 These viewers require both the Image and Presentation APIs be implemented.
 They can show metadata for the resource as a whole as well as have labels for individual page images and other features like download options.
 These rich client viewers can also be embedded on other sites.
 Mirador additionally allows for viewing and creating annotations on top of images in a manifest.